ismaelyws/themely/README.md

 ***Freemium**: free with option to upgrade*

 ***Review process**: themes must successfully pass a manual quality & security review before being accepted into the directory.
-I only accept themes that are visually appealing, easy-to-use and secure.*
+Only visually appealing, easy-to-use and secure themes are accepted.*

 ## Screenshot